krig/parallax/README.md

 Packaged versions of Parallax SSH for various distributions can be downloaded from the openSUSE [OBS][obs].

+To install via PyPI, use `pip`:

+    # pip install parallax

 Share and enjoy!

 ## Usage